Gummersbach: History

 In 1109 Gummersbach was mentioned in official documents for the first time.
 The document in question concerned the lowering of the episcopal tax for the church in Gummersbach by Archbishop Frederick I. At that time the name of the town was spelled as Gumeresbracht.
 In 1855 Gummersbach's industrial history began with the foundation of the company Steinmüller.
 With the company's success the little village began to grow to a town.
 Gummersbach received town privileges in 1857.
 For decades to come many inhabitants found work at Steinmüller.
 In 2002 the new parent company Babcock Borsig AG went out of business and so Steinmüller was shut down, too.
 After most of the premises were no longer in use, the town bought the property in order to develop it.
 The premises played a key role for the municipality, as it made up half of the downtown area by then.
 In the following years, among other things, an arena, a shopping mall and a new university campus were built.

-The coat of arms
+Coat of arms

 The arms were granted on July 27, 1892.
 Gummersbach developed rapidly from a small village to a large town during the early 19th century, due to the metal and textile industry.
 The right part of the arms thus show a spindle as a symbol for the textile industry.
 The left part shows the arms of the Counts of the Mark, as the area belonged to the Mark since 1287.